MGC Challenge

 5. Develop or update a community recycling, organics, and waste management plan that includes scrap, bulky waste, electronics, hard-to-recycle materials, and other miscellaneous wastes.

-6. Provide access to information about community recycling programs through the municipal website, local media, social media, or other outreach mechanisms.
+6. Provide access to information about community recycling programs through the municipal/county website, local media, social media, or other outreach mechanisms.

 7. Collect traditional recycle materials from single family homes:

-7.a. for communities over 5,000 people, provide/allow for single hauler (municipal, contract, or franchise) curbside collection of traditional materials.
+7.a. for communities over 5,000 people, provide/allow for single hauler (municipal/county, contract, or franchise) curbside collection of traditional materials.
 Recycling program should be opt-out.

 7.b. for communities under 5,000 people, provide convenient recycling drop-off centers for traditional and non-traditional materials.